 It is downloadable as a source archive (gzipped tar file) so that you can compile it for whatever system you please.
 Feel free to modify it, but please don't market it as MTM if you have modified it.

-MTM was originally written by someone who didn't include his name.
-He did include an e-mail address, but I have never had any response from him.
-I downloaded the original from the MUP Website, where it is still available.
+MTM was originally written by Sean Gilley.
+I downloaded the original from the MUP Website, where it is now no longer available.
 It could only handle 'single-note' MIDI files, which was of little value to me, but it got me started.
 Since then I have almost totally re-written the program, so there is little of the original code remaining.
-I'd like to credit it to him, but unless he gets in touch with me, I can't.
-I hope that he's not upset about this....
+Many thanks to Sean for the original impetus to develop the current version.

 At present there is a problem with MTM that I've been unable to resolve.
 If there are two notes a semitone apart, say A and A# which occur at the same time, then this is not acceptable to MUP, and my 'work-around' is to edit the A# to Bflat by hand.
 Of course making it Bflat all the time isn't a solution as then you'd get a conflict if it occurred along with a B. It sounds easy in principle to choose whichever one eliminates the problem, but in practice it seems to be very difficult.
 Maybe my internal data structures need an overhaul.
 I keep toying with ideas to get around it but have yet to come up with a 'good' solution.

 I've only really started thinking about project management after about 5 years of tinkering.
 I can't remember the exact dates or the details of what I changed when.
 I am now trying to manage this properly so here is a revision list with some speculative (and probably fictional) early dates:

 |Made lots of changes to handle multiple notes per track etc.|

 |15/11/2005||2.0||Major rewrite of MTM, fixed lots of problems, several significant improvements|